bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

-# Sprint Challenge Instructions Template
+# Advanced Web Applications Sprint Challenge

-> Text like this that uses the `>` character (quoted block in Markdown) is commentary and instructions for you (the curriculum developer) to replace.
-They should not be left in your final result.
-Conversely, text not in a quote block is either a example for you to modify, or text that will usually be left as-is for most if not all sprint challenges.

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
-This sprint explored **`<Sprint Subject Here>`**.
-During this sprint, you studied **`<High-level sprint topics here>`**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **`<describe project here>`**.
+This sprint explored **advanced web applications**.
+During this sprint, you studied **React testing, client-side auth, HTTP methods, and Ziet**.
+In your challenge this week, you will demonstrate your mastery of these skills by creating **a login page**.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.